 20 Icebreaker Activities, Questions & Games for Meetings & Employees [+Download]

 Icebreakers get a bad rap, but they’re not all trust falls and clichés.
-Done well, icebreaker activities energize and engage employees and help them build trust and get to know each other.
+Done well, icebreaker activities energize, engage and welcome new hires, helping them build trust and get to know each other.

 Here are 20 great icebreakers: 10 for getting to know new employees or to use at work retreats, and 10 to start meetings.